 MongoDB 1.8.0 Release Candidate is out

 MongoDB 1.8.0-rc0 is now available, you can download from here and find the release notes here.
-The main changes over the current 1.6 production release relate to: durability, a much talked about topic (!), with support now for write-ahead journaling (docs) sparse and covered indexes (on my radar to try out) support for more Map/Reduce functionality (note there are some breaking changes in this area) [Read More]
+The main changes over the current 1.6 production release relate to: durability, a much talked about topic (!), with support now for write-ahead journaling (docs) sparse and covered indexes (on my radar to try out) support for more Map/Reduce functionality (note there are some breaking changes in this area) The full info on the changes is in the Release Notes document.
+[Read More]

 MongoUK 2011 - Upcoming MongoDB event